Emily-Prust/Group-Project-Advanced-Data-Week-1/terraform/README.md

 Create a `terraform.tfvars` file locally, and populate it with:

-- AWS_ACCESS_KEY - AWS IAM access key
+- ACCESS_KEY - AWS IAM access key
-- AWS_SECRET_KEY - The corresponding secret key for the above IAM user
+- SECRET_KEY - The corresponding secret key for the above IAM user

 Note: `terraform init` has been run.